happycrazy198/queue-bot/README.md

 # Queue Bot
-for people that don't have geometry dash on computer and need a queue bot
+for people that play gd on android and need a queue bot